 Regulations may be subject to change at short notice, and you are advised to contact the appropriate diplomatic or consular authority before finalising travel arrangements.
 Travel health insurance is recommended.

-Driving in Zimbabwe International driving permits and valid driving licenses issued in Zambia, Malawi, South Africa, Namibia, Botswana and Swaziland are valid in Zimbabwe.
+International driving permits and valid driving licenses issued in Zambia, Malawi, South Africa, Namibia, Botswana and Swaziland are valid in Zimbabwe.

 A visitor from any other country may, fop 90 days or more (depending on the country of issue), use a valid driving license issued by the appropriate authority in that country.
 If not printed in English, it should have a certificate of authority and validity, or a translation of the text with the bearer’s photograph attached.
 Rules of the road – In Zimbabwe, drive on the left-hand side of the road and give way to traffic to your right, at uncontrolled intersections.
 At controlled intersections, motorists are required to yield precedence to pedestrians crossing on a green light.
 The general speed-limit in Zimbabwe is 120 km/h on open roads and 60 km/h in urban areas, but watch for the signs.